Ernst Volckheim

 Ernst Volckheim (11 April 1898 – 1 September 1962) was one of the founders of armored and mechanized warfare.
 A German officer in the First and Second World War, Volkheim rose to the rank of colonel, during World War II in the German Army.
-Little known outside of professional military and historical circles, Volkheim is considered the foremost military academic influence on German tank war proponent, Heinz Guderian, because both Volkheim's teaching as well as his 1924 professional military articles place him as one of the very earliest theorists of armored warfare and the use of German armored formations including independent tank corps.
+Little known outside of professional military and historical circles, Volckheim is considered the foremost military academic influence on German tank war proponent, Heinz Guderian, because both Volckheim's teaching as well as his 1924 professional military articles place him as one of the very earliest theorists of armored warfare and the use of German armored formations including independent tank corps.

 Life

 Ernst Volckheim joined the Prussian Army in 1915 as a war volunteer and in 1916 he was commissioned as a lieutenant.
 In 1917 he was given command of a machine gun company and served on the Western Front during the First World War.
 In April, 1918, as a member of the imperial tank corps, Volckheim fought in the First Battle of Villers-Bretonneux and won the tank battle's armor insignia.
 Shortly before the end of the war he was severely wounded.

-At the end of World War I, Volkheim joined the newly established Reichswehr, and served as a lieutenant in the Kraftfahrtruppe.
+At the end of World War I, Volckheim joined the newly established Reichswehr, and served as a lieutenant in the Kraftfahrtruppe.
 With his transfer to an inspector of transport troops in 1923, Volckheim also began his theoretical work on the use of armored vehicles as an element of combat leadership.
 In 1925, Volckheim, still a young lieutenant, was ordered to the officer school in Dresden and there began to teach armored combat theory and operational concepts including in the use of motorized troops.
 Between 1923 and 1927, he published numerous articles and books on the subject of armored combat in the military journal, Militär Wochenblatt.
 (Military Weekly).
 This work caught the attention of retired General Konstantin Altrock, the publisher of the Militär Wochenblatt.
 Soon after, Volckheim became the magazine's editor in chief and frequent contributor to the monthly magazine.
 From 1932 to 1933, Volckheim was a tactics instructor, training Soviet military exchange officer instructors at the secret German-Soviet tank school "Kama" in Kazan.
 There, Volckheim both lectured and gained practical experience with tanks and motorized warfare.
 In the late 1930s, he worked on the development of the guiding principles of armored combat doctrine for the newly developed and still largely secret German armored forces.